 - Mefloquine (Lariam)

-And lastly there is a weekly antimalarial medicine called Mefloquine or Lariam that is great for those who are taking longer planned trips, because you can take these drugs only once a week starting with no less than 2 weeks prior your trip and ending the medicine course 4 weeks after you have come back home.
+And lastly, there is a weekly antimalarial medicine called Mefloquine or Lariam that is great for those who are taking longer planned trips, because you can take these drugs only once a week starting with no less than 2 weeks prior your trip and ending the medicine course 4 weeks after you have come back home.
 This medicine, too, is safe to use during pregnancy, but it is not recommended to use it in areas where mosquitoes are known to be resistant to Mefloquine (areas with Plasmodium falciparum and P. vivax malaria strains), and to be used by people with some psychiatric conditions, seizure disorder or cardiac conduction abnormalities.

 So really when you are choosing antimalarials to use during your next trip first consider where you are going and think about your health, other medicine you are currently taking and your medical history so you don’t take antimalarial drugs that will harm your health.
-Secondly, also consider your and your children’s age that will be taking the antimalarial medicine and women should make sure that they are not pregnant so you don’t harm your child by taking drugs that are not suited for pregnant woman.
+Secondly, also consider your and your children’s age that will be taking the antimalarial medicine and women should make sure that they are not pregnant so you don’t harm your child by taking drugs that are not suited for pregnant women.
 Thirdly, think about the length of your trip, if it is planned or spontaneous and will you have enough time before the trip for the medicine to kick in.
 Then make sure you know what kind of possible side effect the antimalarials could cause and make sure you are prepared for them.
 And lastly of course also keep in mind the dosage of the antimalarial drugs you choose so you don’t skip any dosage and don’t make yourself vulnerable to malaria.
 Once you have weighted the pros and cons of all these points then the decision as to which antimalarial drug you should use for your next trip, should be easy.